DendrouLab/panpipes/docs/usage/filter_dict_instructions.md

 import muon as mu; mu.read(filepath).obs.columns
 ```

-Firstly for columns in `mdata['mod'].obs`.
+Firstly, to filter for the covariates in the columns of `mdata['mod'].obs`, where `mod` is your modality (i.e. `rna`,`prot`, etc.)

-Under "max" you list any columns which you want to run a maximum filter for e.g. total_counts, under "min" you list any columns you want to run a minimum filter and under "bool" list any boolean columns you want to filter on e.g. "is_doublet"
+Under "max" you list any columns which you want to run a maximum filter for e.g. total_counts, followed by the threshold.
+Specify under "min" any columns you want to run a minimum filter, followed by the threshold.
+Finally, under "bool" list any boolean columns you want to filter on e.g. "is_doublet"
-Then repeat for columns in `mdata['mod'].var`.
+Then repeat the same for columns in `mdata['mod'].var`.

 For example:

 ```yaml